 Reading comic books is the best way to explore new stories and reconnect with an adorable old tale.
 Most of the comics are filled with jaw-dropping artwork and visual color to keep you engaged and provide the big picture.
 So, if you’ve yet to read one, you’re definitely missing out, and there’s no better time to dive in than now.

 However, with the numerous titles and genres available today, you might need to find the best comic for you to begin with and catch up asap.
 Start with the comics discussed below, and you’ll see your TBR list skyrocket before you even realize it.
+If you’re looking to purchase these comics and expand your collection, consider checking out an online comic book store for convenient access to a wide range of titles and editions.

 The patriarchy-smashing and sharply funny graphic novel by Maggie Tokuda-Hall brings together Teen Wolf and Pretty Little Liars.
 The comic features a school newcomer named Becca in an elite San Francisco suburb, who’s immediately adopted in a group of secretive werewolves.
 Becca is also eager to become a werewolf and quickly allows her own transformation onto one preying slim boys.
 However, things turn complicated as girls’ group morals get muddier, and Becca starts to fall for one of them.